-Article 1 This Act comes into effect on the date that Cabinet Order prescribes, within a period not exceeding two years and six months from the day of its promulgation.
+Article 1 This Act comes into effect on the date that Cabinet Order prescribes, within a period not exceeding two years and six months from the date of promulgation.

 Supplementary Provisions [Act No. 87 of July 26, 2005 Extract] [Extract]